 Program Website

-Central Washington University confers a 45-credit-hour Bachelor of Arts in Psychology designed to provide students with a solid foundation in the practice, perspectives, content, and methods of psychology.
-Within the 180 quarter-credit program, CWU requires students to choose a second area of study for a double-major or complete a minor to complement their degree, and required courses cover topics in general psychology, research methods in the field, and statistics.
-Five distinct groups make up the curriculum, and students must complete one class in each group.
-Available courses include behavioral neuroscience, cognitive psychology, an analysis of everyday behavior, and social psychology.
+Central Washington University offers a 45-credit-hour Bachelor of Arts in Psychology.
+It’s designed to provide students with a solid foundation in the practice, perspectives, content, and methods of psychology.
+CWU requires students to choose a second area of study for a double-major or complete a minor to complement their degree.
+Required courses cover topics in:

 Degree Options: